Have you heard about The Rec’s Auburn Strong program?

 Pradyumna Lanka: If I’m going to be a better person tomorrow, I have to work on it today.
 It’s not just about being in shape; it’s about better health.
 If I work harder today, I’ll feel better tomorrow.
-I hadn’t worked out for six years before the Healthy Weigh Challenge.
+I hadn’t worked out for six years before the program.
 I wanted change, and that meant I had to start as soon as possible.
 I heard about this program, and I thought it could really help.

 PL: I was looking for personal training when I saw it on the website.
 The program included group fitness, fitness assessments, personal training, weigh-ins, and nutrition consultations.
 Initially, I was skeptical; I didn’t know if I could do it.
 I’m pretty lazy, but in the middle of the challenge, I became much more confident.

 BW: Do you feel like you can accomplish more now that you’ve completed Auburn Strong?

 PL: Definitely.
 I am better today than I was yesterday, and I’ll be better tomorrow than I am today.
 Every day I am working toward a better me.

 PL: Oh, certainly!
 One of the best things was the constant interaction with Blake, a personal trainer helping with the program.
 He gave me tips, and every week I would get messages from Ms. Taylor asking about my progress and my plans.
 There was also a nutrition consultant that instructed me on food groups I should focus on.
 There was always a constant interaction with a group of people working together with my goal in mind.
 Each person had specific strengths: Blake trained me and Susannah motivated me.
 It was a group of professionals looking out for my best interest.